Skip to Content

 Dormosedan Gel (Dorm)

-Detomidine is the active ingredient in Dormosedan Gel (Dorm).
-It is a popular paste that comes in an easy-to-apply tube with a nozzle to insert under the horse’s tongue.
-You need to get the placement of the gel right and ensure that it stays under the tongue for absorption to work effectively.
-If the gel is swallowed, it will have no effect.
+Detomidine, the active ingredient in Dormosedan Gel (Dorm), is a popular paste that comes in a user-friendly tube with a nozzle designed for easy application under the horse’s tongue.
+Correct placement and ensuring the gel remains under the tongue are vital for effective absorption; if swallowed, the gel will not have the desired effect.

-Dorm gel provides a chemical standing restraint that also has strong pain-relieving properties.
-However, it can take twenty to forty minutes to work, depending on the dosage and size of the horse.
-For most horses, it takes forty minutes to be effective and typically lasts two hours.
+Dorm gel serves as a chemical standing restraint with potent analgesic properties.
+However, it can take twenty to forty minutes to work, depending on the dosage and the horse’s size.
+For most horses, the gel becomes effective in forty minutes and typically lasts two hours.
+It’s commonly referred to as oral Ace.
+While Dorm gel is easy to use and highly effective, it is also expensive, leading many to prefer using Ace for various applications.

 Acepromazine (Ace)